vtex-apps/store/public/metadata/en-US/full_description.md

 When you install the app, you will have the following features:

-- Estructura _dataLayer_ para tu tienda.
+- _dataLayer_ structure for your store.
-- Todos tus productos con Microdata.
+- All your products with Microdata.

 To see all the features that we are working on [access the changelog](https://github.com/vtex-apps/carousel/blob/master/CHANGELOG.md)